yyasynskyi/yasinworks/README.md

 - 👋 Hi, I’m @yasinworks
-- 👀 I’m Front-End junior developer
+- 👀 I’m Front-End developer
-- 🌱 I’m currently learning Type Script
+- 🌱 Looking for job

 <!---
 yasinworks/yasinworks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.